-For people who have lost large amounts of weight or have more sagging skin for other reasons, the cosmetic surgeon will do a regular brachioplasty, making a longer incision that stretches from the elbow past the armpit.
+For people who have lost large amounts of weight or have more sagging skin for other reasons, the plastic surgeon will do a regular brachioplasty, making a longer incision that stretches from the elbow past the armpit.
 In this procedure, your surgeon will not only do liposuction but will also remove and tighten the excess skin.

 For either kind of arm lift, you may receive local anesthesia and sedation so that you will be comfortable, or you may receive general anesthesia so that you will be asleep throughout.
 An arm lift generally takes from one to three hours.
 You will have a drainage tube for each arm, and this may be removed in one week.
 Pain is generally not significant.
-Swelling is normal and will subside over weeks to months.

 Your doctor will advise you about how long you should refrain from exercise and stay home from work.
 You may also need to wear a compression garment for a few days so that the skin adheres to the underlying tissues.